codeproj01/liri-node-app/README.md

-spotify-this-song "song title" will display information about the song such as the artist, album name and a preview link. concert-this "Artist name" Will display upcoming concerts by the Artist. movie-this "movie title" will information about the movie such as Rotten Tomatoes rating, year, plot, and actors. do-what-it-says takes the text from random.txt and executes it.
+spotify-this-song "song title" will display information about the song such as the artist, album name and a preview link. concert-this "Artist name" Will display upcoming concerts by the Artist. movie-this "movie title" will return information about the movie such as Rotten Tomatoes rating, year, plot, and actors. do-what-it-says takes the text from random.txt and executes it.

 Best practise will be to type argv[4] strings in ' ' or " " (Example: node liri movie-this 'The Firm').
 But it will work the same without them.
 It helps with logging.

-To run LIRI: Type "node liri.js" to execute the app, pass it the requisite command & args> (See examples below).
+To run LIRI: Type "node liri.js" to execute the app, pass it the requisite command & args (See examples below).

 At the command line,type node liri.js concert-this "your bands or artist name" (See screenshot example below:).
 ![Alt text](./slides/concert-this.jpg?raw=true "$ node liri concert-this metallica").